stefanalt/packexe/README.md

 # packexe
-Packexe.pl packd a shared linux executable, together with it's libraries and the corresponding linker.
+Packexe.pl packs a shared linux executable, together with it's libraries and the corresponding linker.

 Have you ever had a Linux executable on one system, and want to run it on another system (with same architecture)?